Do you need a boat to join the sailing club?

 -Yes.
 Or No. Depends.
 SVSC membership is about as cheap as it gets, £57 a year (or £35 concessionary or junior.)
 You can use a club boat for £5 a session.
 So if you sailed 20 times a year, it would cost less than £8 a go.
 Sail more and it's even less.
 Comparable with trips to the cinema?

-Start competing in serious national races ( £20 a day entrance fees) and you may want to buy a better boat (new boats from a few £ thousand upwards,) with insurance going up to cover.
-And you'll want to spend a few hundred pounds on your sailing clothes.
+Start competing in serious national races ( £20+ a day entrance fees) and you may want to buy a better boat with a road trailer (new boats from a few £ thousand upwards), with insurance going up to cover.
+And you'll want to spend a few hundred pounds on better sailing clothes.

 We make our choices - most of us stick to the lower and middle range.